lfb0801/ProjectQualityMeasurement/documentation/decisions/0004-using-ai-for-quality-report.md

 - ✅AI analysis could be better than any formula that we could come up with ourselves, as it can leverage vast amounts of data and learn from patterns across multiple codebases.
+- ✅AI can theoretically improve over time as it learns from more data, leading to increasingly accurate and insightful reports.
+- ✅We can use Spring-AI, which is a Spring Boot library that provides a simple way to integrate AI models into Spring applications, making it easier to implement and maintain the AI analysis component.

 ### Negative